The evolution of solid perfume from ancient times to modern days

 Sustainable and chic: the environmental impact of solid perfumes

-the eco footprint of solid perfume
+The eco footprint of solid perfume

 As we consider the allure of scents like rose, vanilla, and musk in our perfumes, it's important to assess their environmental imprint as well.
 Solid perfumes, housed typically in a small jar or compact, offer a greener alternative to their liquid counterparts.
 With less reliance on alcohol and water, and usually presented in minimal or biodegradable packaging, solid perfumes reduce waste and energy consumption throughout their lifecycle.